briansak/clus2022-devwks-2919/README.md

 * Upload the captured API spec
 * Observe deviations from API spec

-## BONUS: Simulating attacks using ZAP Proxy and scripting
+## BONUS: Simulating attacks using a shell script

 **Run the following commands in your terminal IN THE LEARNING LAB ENVIRONMENT**